Javaabu/menu-builder/README.md

 If you call both `permissions` and `can`, then the conditions defined in both methods should be met to show the item

 You may use the following methods to further configure the menu item:
+- `cssClass` - sets a custom css class for the menu item.
 - `badge` - adds an optional badge text to the menu item. can also pass a badge class.
 - `icon` - sets the icon of the menu item
 - `count` - sets the notification count of the menu item.
 The method can accept an int, closure or even an eloquent `Builder` instance.
 You can specify the permissions required to show the count using the 2nd argument of this method.